 We’re 100% transparent about the experiments.
 Every growth team has an Airtable that’s open for the rest of the company to view.

 As with documentation, we take an iterative process for defining and prioritizing experiments.
+This process can be applied to both growth marketing and growth product experiments.

 So we start by forming a hypothesis which states what we believe to be true about our customers.
 This hypothesis forms the basis of the experiment ideas we brainstorm and the overall design of our experiment.